NEWS FLASH: You do not have to be uncomfortable riding your bike!

 Many women think that saddle pain is just an unfortunate side effect of cycling.
 This couldn’t be farther from the truth.
 For sit bone pain and any women's bike seat pain, there is a solution!
 Here are some steps to take if you dread time in the saddle:

 1. Do You Use Padded Riding Shorts?

 One of the biggest mistakes new cyclists make is not investing in a chamois that fits her and her riding style.
-Chamois are made to wick moisture, provide support for your sit bones and reduce chaffing.
+Chamois are made to wick moisture, provide support for your sit bones and reduce chafing.
 You may need to try out a few different shorts to find the ones that work for you.
 Try different thicknesses, shapes and cuts.
 Just like a good pair of jeans, it is all about fit and personal preference.
-Generally, riding shorts with fewer seams will result in less chaffing.
+Generally, riding shorts with fewer seams will result in less chafing.
 And here is the kicker: DO NOT WEAR UNDERWEAR UNDER YOUR RIDING SHORTS!
 The chamois is made to be next to your skin.
 Check out our articles on how to wear chamois and how to wash your gear.

 2. Get Some Chamois Cream.

 If you tend to have hot spots or chafing issues, chamois cream (or chamois butter) could be your new best friend.
 Apply the cream to your body and/or to the chamois pad in your shorts.
 Add more cream to problem areas.
 Some of our favorite brands are: Chamois Butt’r Her’, and Dznuts bliss.
 Look for samples and find your favorite!

 3. Go to Your Bike Shop for a Professional Bike Fit.

 Improper fit on your bike could be the main reason for your saddle discomfort.
 If your saddle is too high, too low, too far forward, too far back, not level, or if you are reaching too far to your handlebars, you could be experiencing pain as a result.
 Your bike shop fit technician will listen to your problems and help you find a solution.